The First USS Laffey Sinks at Guadalcanal: November 13, 1942

 Important info from National VFW

-WASHINGTON - The Veterans of Foreign Wars (VFW) is proud to join the nation in honoring our nation's Black American service member...
+KANSAS CITY, Mo. - The Veterans of Foreign Wars (VFW) is proud to honor the contributions of our nation's Hispanic service members...